ip-num-tools/ristex/README.md

 > Note that `RecordLines.Extended.*` behaves exactly like `RecordLines.Standard.*` except that extended version of the RIR exchange statistic files has `RecordLines.Extended.firstOpaqueId` and `RecordLines.Extended.nextOpaqueId`

-Initiate the parse by parsing all records
+Initiate the parse by parsing all records:

 ```
 scala> (RecordLines.Standard.initParseAll).parseOnly(input)